Breakthrough in 20+ Year Legal Battle Over Fate of Snake River Salmon

 Federal agencies in the Biden administration have finally agreed to seek a long-term comprehensive solution that restores Snake River salmon.

-For more than two decades, the Nez Perce tribe, conservation, fishing, and renewable energy groups, and the state of Oregon have been in court trying to save endangered wild salmon and steelhead of the Columbia River basin.
-These fish are iconic to the region and way of the life of the Pacific Northwest.
-Hot river water due to climate heating and other factors have pushed these fish toward extinction, but nothing has been more devastating than four dams that impede a 140-mile section of their migration on the lower Snake River.
-Scientists say breaching those dams is the single best thing we can do to restore these fish.
+For more than two decades, the Nez Perce Tribe, conservation, fishing, and renewable energy groups, and the state of Oregon have been in court fighting to save endangered wild salmon and steelhead in the Columbia River basin.
+These fish are iconic to the region and way of the life in the Pacific Northwest.
+Nothing has been more devastating to these species than four dams that impede a 140-mile section of their migration on the lower Snake River.
+Juvenile salmon die by the thousands trying to migrate past these dams to the ocean, and the reservoirs behind each dam create a salmon killing field of hot water and predators made worse by advancing climate heating.
+Scientists have said for years that breaching these dams is the single best thing we can do to restore these fish.
+And recent analyses highlight the urgent need to act now — many populations of Snake River salmon and steelhead are at the threshold of extinction.

 While the courts have continuously and consistently found the operation of the dams to be illegal, the agencies that own and operate the dams have so far refused to take a serious look at a comprehensive solution that includes breaching the dam and investing in replacement clean energy and other services.
-After more than 20 years of legal stand-offs, federal agencies in the Biden administration have finally agreed to seek a long-term comprehensive solution that restores Snake River salmon.
+After more than 20 years of losing legal battles, federal agencies in the Biden administration have finally agreed to look for a long-term comprehensive solution that can restore Snake River salmon.

-Earthjustice, on behalf of our fishing and conservation clients, agreed to a pause in litigation challenging the latest federal plan for hydropower operations on the Snake and Columbia rivers until July of 2022 in order to develop and begin implementing this kind of solution.
-We challenged the latest plan, issued by the Trump administration in late 2020, because it conflicts with both the best available science and the relevant laws regarding what the government must do to protect Snake River salmon and steelhead.
-Now, if the court agrees to this pause, we have the opportunity to work with the Biden administration to finally resolve the controversy caused by the lower Snake River dams.
+Earthjustice, on behalf of our fishing and conservation clients, agreed to a pause in litigation challenging the latest federal plan for dam operations on the Snake and Columbia rivers until July of 2022 in order to develop and begin implementing this kind of solution.
+We challenged the latest plan, issued by the Trump administration in late 2020, because it conflicts with both the best available science and the laws regarding what the government must do to protect Snake River salmon and steelhead.
+Now, we have an opportunity to work with the Biden administration – and our longtime partners, the Nez Perce Tribe and state of Oregon — to finally resolve the salmon crisis the lower Snake River dams have created.
+But we must all act quickly this year.

-The day after the administration announced its commitment to a comprehensive solution, U.S. Senator Patty Murray (D-WA) and Washington Governor Jay Inslee debuted their joint federal-state initiative for salmon restoration the Columbia and Snake rivers.
+The day after the administration announced its commitment to a comprehensive solution, U.S. Senator Patty Murray (D-WA) and Washington Governor Jay Inslee debuted their joint initiative for salmon restoration in the Snake River.
 While they made clear they do not have a predetermined outcome in mind, they committed to building on existing data, rather than starting from scratch, and to taking a careful look at how to replace the services provided by the four lower Snake River dams.
 They have stated they will complete their effort by the summer of 2022.
-This initiative has the potential to finally authorize dam breaching – widely understood to be the most critical step to restore Snake River salmon and steelhead.
-They also committed to identify the studies and investments required to ensure the Northwest’s energy, transportation and agriculture infrastructure is stronger than ever for people and communities who rely on it.
+This initiative has the potential to complement the commitment of the Biden administration and finally authorize dam breaching – widely understood to be the most critical step to restore Snake River salmon and steelhead.
+They also committed to identify the studies and investments required to ensure that if the dams are breached, the Northwest’s energy, transportation and agriculture infrastructure is stronger than ever for people and communities who rely on it.

 The science is clear: There is no more time to waste studying whether the crisis is urgent or whether dam removal is necessary.